When you create a shortcut to a shared folder or computer on a network (also called mapping

 - On Windows 7, click the Start button and then click Computer.

-- In the Drive list, click a drive letter.
+- In the Drive field, select an unused drive letter.

-- In the Folder box, type the path of the folder or computer, or click Browse to find the folder or computer.
+- In the Folder box, enter the path of the folder or computer, or click Browse to find the folder or computer.

 - To connect every time you log on to your computer, select the Reconnect at logon check box.